Tales of To-day

 During the short truce of 1801, an English commoner of noble but decayed estate removed his family to Languedoc.
 Liberal principles, neutral conduct, and, above all, his purchase of a good estate with an avowed intention to domesticate himself as a French citizen, gained him the privilege of tranquillity.
 Ten years peaceably spent gave him also a kind of familiarity with the municipal officers of the town, which enabled him to afford both aid and personal courtesy to the numerous English prisoners whose ill-fortune brought them there.
 He had a sprightly wife, of manners decidedly French, and a niece too lovely in his opinion to walk unprotected on the banks of the Garonne, then nightly infested by troops of freebooters, composed partly of disbanded royalists and desperate republicans.
 Gabrielle chose to pursue her evening walks with the careless courage of fifteen; and her aunt conceiving terror a more powerful impulse than reason, contrived what she thought sufficient to alarm her niece’s imagination effectually.
 She placed a pair of huge sabots or peasant’s shoes under the fringe of her bed, with such accompaniments as at a sudden glance by a dim light might seem the figure of a man.
 Then, without communicating her stratagem to her more discreet husband, she seated herself in her dressing-room to await its consequences.

 All remained silent till an hour after, when Gabrielle, entering her aunt’s room with a composed countenance, enquired for her femme-de-chambre.
 The woman was summoned, and the child, with singular presence of mind and calmness, desired her to bring all her fellow-servants into the gallery.
 Madame Vermont, aware of her own finesse, permitted the assemblage without question; and when the whole household had collected in the corridor, the young heroine informed them that she had discovered an intruder, and had locked him in her chamber.
 She offered the key to the English valet, who, after a little demur, referred the honour of the first entry to the cook, and he to the groom.
 After much debate, a formidable procession, headed by Gabrielle herself, entered the chamber, and the groom, armed with a long sword and a broom, drew forth the terrible effigy.
 Peals of laughter and many hints of cowardice followed among the servants, but the keen and bold eye of their young mistress observed one face less natural in its expression of mirth than the rest.
 She had firmness and discretion enough to join in the general raillery, and to keep her observations secret till she found an opportunity of revealing them to her uncle.
 He understood and valued them.
 Several nights after this adventure, he watched in silence and darkness, but saw nothing of the man he suspected.
 More than a month had passed, and the jests excited among the household seemed to increase in bitterness; but the superiors of the family affected no regard, till they were disturbed one night by shrieks and murmurs.
 M. Vermont’s questions were answered by a singular story.
 The fille-de-chambre of Madame, piqued by jests on her lover’s cowardice, had been urged to try his affection and strength of mind by another stratagem.
 On his return from a trifling journey, Durand was told that his beloved had suddenly expired, and was already prepared for interment.
 He was a Swiss of simple manners and strong affections.
 First he rebuked his fellow-servants for their falsehoods, and next insisted on seeing the pretended corpse.
 She had allowed herself to be equipped and extended in a winding-sheet on her bed, to which the contrivers of the farce led Durand with a single candle and faces properly composed.
 They were prepared for a shout of mirth at his agony of grief, when the servant who carried the light perceived the body was really stiff in death.
 Screams of terror and surprise followed this discovery, and revealed the abettors of this criminal mockery, Nannette was dead, and her master, after viewing the body, dismissed the spectators with a severe reproach, for inciting her to practise the presumptuous fraud, which had probably, by overstraining her weak nerves, produced the death she counterfeited.
 So he assured his household, but he perceived evidences of a different cause.
 His suspicions rested on Durand himself, and he fixed them by remarking the changes in his countenance when asked to watch beside the body.
 However, Durand accepted the task; and when every other person in the house had gone to rest, our Englishman, belting on his sabre and holding a loaded pistol in his hand, entered the chamber where the body lay.
 The Swiss sat beside it with his head resting on his knees, and hardly raised himself when his master stood before him.
 “Durand!” said he, “I am not now to learn that you have had some secret reason for destroying this young woman—I know your journey was a pretence—you were concealed in or about my chateau all day, and I expect nothing from you but a confession of your motives.”—The young man raised his eyes, and, starting up, laid both his hands on the forehead of the dead woman.
 “I declare,” he answered, “before him whom I will not name, that I loved this creature better than my life; but I could not save without betraying——” He stopped short, and Vermont deliberately laid his brace of loaded pistols on the table.
 “You see, Durand, I treat you as a brave man, for I put myself into your hands; and I do not seek to intimidate you by these weapons, which I disdain to use against an unarmed adversary.
 You have eaten my bread and slept under my roof—I have no other defence against you and your accomplices.”—The Swiss fell at his master’s feet, and wept.
 Presently taking up the pistols, he placed them both again in Vermont’s hands, adding, “Nothing but an oath could hold me silent after this.
 Sir, if I dare not break an oath, I deserve your trust.
 It is true men assemble at your house unknown to you—I am one of the band, and our names are made safe by a bond sealed with our blood.
 They are robbers, but no article of your property or secret of your family ever fell into their keeping.
-Nannette discovered their meeting in your barn last night, and my oath bound me to sacrifice her life—There was no other way to save " and your family’s!”—Saying this, he fell again at his master’s knees, and wept bitterly.
+Nannette discovered their meeting in your barn last night, and my oath bound me to sacrifice her life—There was no other way to save yours and your family’s!”—Saying this, he fell again at his master’s knees, and wept bitterly.
 Vermont was struck with the extent of his danger, and the terrible nature even of the faith that seemed to preserve him.
 But his English habits of reserve prevented the gush of feeling which would have opened his heart, and he only answered, “I trust you, Durand!—remember it.”
 And without another question or remark, he returned to his apartment and his wife with a cool countenance, and made no allusion to his discovery.

 Durand remained another year in M. Vermont’s household, and his master had sufficient courage and magnanimity to forbear either nightly watching or appearance of restraint in his daily intercourse with his servant.
 At the termination of this year Durand gave a public and ordinary notice of removal, which was accepted without comment, and he departed unobserved.